UltraEngine/Documentation/CPP/WString_ToInt.md

 # WString::ToInt

-This method converts the string into an integer value.
+This method converts the wide string into an integer value.

 ## Syntax